Hansh532/chess/README.md

 Recommended a solid setup for white, strong support of d4: Be3 Qc2 Rc1 Rd1.
 Attack only when the opportunity presents itself.

 White plans:
-- Aim for d4-d5 exd5 abd recapture with a piece, gives white a more centralized position
+- Aim for d4-d5 exd5 and recapture with a piece, gives white a more centralized position
 - Play on the c-file

 Black plans